What is UX Strategy?

 - Provide acumens on user behaviour and determine design changes.

-- Formulate concepts into a strategic roadmap such as process flows, user journey maps, wireframes, and low-fidelity prototypes etc. to guide the UX designer/team.
+- Formulate concepts into a strategic roadmap such as process flows, user journey maps, wireframes, and characteristics of low fidelity wireframe etc. to guide the UX designer/team.

 - Arrange project(s), communicate and manage tasks to deliver projects on time.